The Red House (film): Critical response

 Writing for The New York Times, A. H. Weiler enjoyed the picture, calling it "an edifying offering, which should supply horror-hungry audiences with the chills of the month ... told intelligently and with mounting tension".
 As a strength of the film, Weiler cited a "uniformly good cast", including an "excellent" Robinson, a "fine" McCallister, and Anderson, who gives a "taut performance".
 Weiler also praised "Delmar Daves' fluid direction ... and an appropriately macabre musical assist from Miklós Rózsa."

 Herbert L. Larson of The Oregonian deemed the film "grim" and "anything but light entertainment," concluding: "While the picture will not go down as one of the great films of the year it certainly will keep audiences awake."

 Spencer Selby commended the film in his 1997 book Dark City: The Film Noir: "Murky psychological thriller with resonant settings and an emotive Rózsa score".

 Dave Sindelar gave The Red House a positive review in 2008: "It's not perfect; it's a little too long, so you end up figuring some of the final revelations before you should, and it gets a little repetitive at times, but the strong acting and some memorable images make it worth the investment."
 Time Out gave the film a favorable assessment in 2012, describing it as "very Freudian, in fact, and often very frightening."

 Michael Barrett, reviewing the film in 2012 for PopMatters, praised it, noting: "From some angles, The Red House is an eerie ghost story; from others, a Peyton Place; at its height, a suspenseful and despairing noir.
 Overall, this is a melodrama of high order.
 It’s heady stuff, with subtexts out of the wazoo, all handled slowly and beautifully by writer/director Delmer Daves early in a career marked by intelligence, maturity, and sexual knowledge."

-Filmmaker Charles Burnett praised the film for its frank depiction of sexuality, as well as Miklós Rózsa's musical score, concluding: "I can’t understand why it’s not shown more in film classes, why it’s not better appreciated.
+Filmmaker Charles Burnett praised the film in 2012 for its frank depiction of sexuality, as well as Miklós Rózsa's musical score, concluding: "I can’t understand why it’s not shown more in film classes, why it’s not better appreciated.
 Delmer Daves was a very good director."
+On the review aggregator website Rotten Tomatoes, 83% of 6 critics' reviews are positive.